Govcraft/acton-ern/README.md

 # Acton ERN (Entity Resource Name)

-## Overview

-The `acton-ern` crate provides a robust, type-safe implementation for handling Entity Resource Names (ERNs).
+The acton-ern crate provides a robust, type-safe implementation for handling Entity Resource Names (ERNs).
 ERNs are structured identifiers used to uniquely identify and manage hierarchical resources across different services and partitions in distributed systems.
+While ERNs adhere to the Uniform Resource Name (URN) format as defined in RFC 8141, they extend beyond standard URNs by offering additional features:

+K-Sortability: Unlike standard URNs, ERNs can be k-sortable when using UnixTime or Timestamp ID types.
+This allows for efficient ordering and range queries on ERNs, which is particularly valuable in distributed systems and databases.
+Type-Safe Construction: The builder pattern ensures that ERNs are constructed correctly, with all required components in the right order.
+Flexible ID Types: ERNs support various ID types for the root component, allowing for different use cases such as content-based hashing or time-based ordering.

+These features make ERNs particularly suitable for use in distributed systems, providing a standardized, hierarchical, and sortable naming scheme that is both human-readable and machine-parseable.
 ## Table of Contents

 - [Installation](#installation)